rallek/merken/add Twig filter.md

 There was a need to use the php function http://php.net/manual/de/function.htmlentities.php in a template.
-This is simple to add:
+This is sample how to add.
+Other php manipulations are similar.

 open your file ``Twig/TwigExtension.php``.
 It looks like:
 ````